-Tremors usually stop when you are asleep, and they can worsen when you are under stress.
+Tremors usually stop when you’re asleep, and they can worsen when you’re under stress.
 You might notice that your voice sounds shaky as well.

 Immunosuppressants, which are used to prevent the rejection of transplanted organs, can also lead to drug-induced tremors.
-Mood-altering medications such as lithium and certain antidepressants are also potential causes of drug-induced tremors.
-Caffeine is a stimulant that can also cause you to have uncontrollable body movements.
+Drugs used to treat a variety of psychiatric disorders such as antipsychotics, lithium, and certain antidepressants are also potential causes of drug-induced tremors.
+Caffeine is a stimulant that can also cause you to have tremors or can worsen existing tremors.

-Diagnosis of your drug-induced tremors will start with your doctor asking you about the symptoms you have been experiencing and your medical history.
-A complete list of the medications you are taking will be extremely helpful during diagnosis.
-Telling your doctor how often you are experiencing tremors can help aid in your diagnosis.
+Diagnosis of your drug-induced tremors will start with your doctor asking you about your symptoms and medical history.
+A complete list of the medications you’re taking will be extremely helpful during diagnosis.
+Telling your doctor how often you’re having tremors can help aid in your diagnosis.
 The speed of your tremors can also help your doctor determine their cause.

-Some important features of drug-induced tremors that distinguish them from Parkinson’s disease are:
+Some important features of drug-induced tremors that distinguish them from Parkinson’s disease include the following:

-- symptoms are on both the left side and the right side (Parkinson’s disease typically affects primarily one side )
+- The symptoms are on both the left side and the right side.
+Parkinson’s disease typically affects primarily one side.

-- symptoms stop when the medication is stopped (Parkinson’s disease is chronic and progressive)
+- The symptoms stop when you stop the medication.
+Parkinson’s disease is chronic and progressive.

-- there is no brain degeneration (Parkinson’s disease causes brain degeneration in a specific area)
+- There is no brain degeneration.
+Parkinson’s disease is caused by degeneration in a specific area of the brain.

-Drug-induced tremors are treated by taking you off of the offending drug.
-Stop taking medications only after talking with your doctor about the risks and potential alternatives.
+Your doctor will probably ask you to stop taking the drug that’s causing the tremors.
+This generally happens after talking with your doctor about the potential risks and benefits associated with stopping therapy.
+Your doctor will also discuss possible alternative treatments with you.
 Your symptoms may not resolve immediately after stopping the offending medication.
 Symptoms usually subside in about four months, but in some cases, it may take up to 18 months.

-Anyone can develop tremors in response to a medication.
+Anyone can develop tremors from taking medication.
 But some people are more at risk than others.
-Among those at greater risk are:
+Among those at increased risk are: